Student Accessibility Services

 - Course schedule for current semester (if available)

-- Meet and Plan: You will have two meetings with the Student Accessibility Services Coordinator to:
+- Meet and Plan: You will have one-two meetings with the Student Accessibility Services Coordinator to:

 - Review your application, supporting documentation and accommodation requests

-- Review the University’s Disability Policy, including the Grievance Police and student responsibilities
+- Review the University’s SAS Policy, including the Grievance Police and student responsibilities

 - Review Letters of Accommodation